mobi/pineapple/readme.md

 - [ ] Make sure you have [Node](https://nodejs.org/en/download/package-manager/) installed on your
 development machine
 - [ ] Clone this project into your personal Github repository
+- [ ] Create a branch of this project to store your work during deliverables
 - [ ] Review the project's file structure to prepare for tackling deliverables
 - [ ] From the command line, traverse into the project's root folder and type `npm install`
 - [ ] After installation completes, type `npm start` and [open a browser window to view the